kamalbuilds/Bitlend/frontend/diagrams/BitLend_Demo_Script.md

 Hello everyone!
 I'm excited to present **BitLend**, a revolutionary trustless Bitcoin lending protocol built specifically for exSat Network.

+# BitLend Demo Script (5 Minutes)
+## Introduction (30 seconds)
+Hello everyone!
+I'm excited to present BitLend, a groundbreaking trustless Bitcoin lending protocol built on exSat Network.
+BitLend enables Bitcoin holders to unlock the financial potential of their BTC by using it as collateral for loans while maintaining full transparency through exSat's unique UTXO verification system.

 ### The Problem with Traditional Bitcoin Lending

 Traditional Bitcoin lending protocols face three critical challenges: